ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-hub-task.markdown

      {INFO: }
-     RavenDB prevents you from saving the access unless you download the certificate, because this is your last chance to get hold of the Private key (which will be removed from the Hub task's reach when the access is saved).
+     RavenDB prevents you from saving the access unless you download the certificate, because this is your last chance to get hold of the Private key (which the Hub doesn't keep when the access is saved).
      {INFO/}

 5. **Cancel / Save**